infernoangel301ut/NUTS-GameEngine/DOCUMENTATION_Ñ/FILES/GLOBALS.md

 # Documentación de NUTS Game Engine

-If you rather reading the documentation in English, [click here](/DOCUMENTATION/INDEX.md).
+If you wish to read the documentation in English, [click here](/DOCUMENTATION/INDEX.md).

+Or if you wish to read this specific document in English, [click here](/DOCUMENTATION/FILES/GLOBALS.md).

 ## Funciones y variables globales